 – In my personal opinion, you can see at least 50% of the “interesting stuff” from the surface of the water, that is, by snorkeling.

 Scuba diving requires professional training and certification.
 However, snorkeling requires neither.
 With a few pointers, you can teach yourself everything that you need to know about snorkeling.
-As a help to those who want to explore snorkeling, the next few blogs in this series will provide a complete course, Snorkeling 101 if you wish, starting with how to choose your snorkel equipment.
+To help those who want to explore snorkeling, the next three blogs in this series provide a complete course, Snorkeling 101 if you wish.
+The very next blog begins with how to choose your snorkel equipment.

 If you are comfortable in the water, snorkeling and scuba diving are both skills that you should seriously consider.
 However, they are not for everyone.
 For the rest of this blog, I want to address all those readers who are interested in the underwater realm, but who are not enamored with putting their faces under the water for any period of time.